 viola whitacre’s bread and butter pickles, c.
 1952

-“Of all the kinds of pickle I make,” says Nancy, “they are my favorite.
+“Of all the kinds of pickles I make,” says Nancy, “they are my favorite.
 They are very sweet, I admit, but I think that’s why they are eaten with simply bread and butter, to balance out the sweetness.”
 (I had them that way for lunch Saturday.
 My first pickle sandwich ever was perfect, with a slice of goat cheddar and a few cherry tomatoes on the side.)

 “Mom got it from our over-the-back-fence neighbor in Michigan,” Nancy recalls.
 “Viola Whitacre and her husband, Archie, lived in the house behind ours.
 Archie was the gardener; Viola kept the house and was the kind of neighbor who made us special cookies and shared jars of these wonderful bread and butter cukes, as she called them.
 I find making these pickles a very satisfying experience—and the finished product is so good!”